ldcmleo/WebUI-Boilerplate/README.md

 # WebUI-Boilerplate
-A simple docker project with docker compose to create a WebUI + Ollama Service.
+A simple Docker project with Docker Compose to set up a WebUI and Ollama Service environment.
 ## Requiriments/Requisitos
 - Docker Engine or Docker Desktop installed
 - Docker compose plugin